-In just three years, North Texas Director of Track a Field Carl Sheffield has returned the Mean Green program to its former glory.
+In just three years, North Texas Director of Track and Field Carl Sheffield has returned the Mean Green program to its former glory.

-As helm of the prestigious track and field program at North Texas, Sheffield has led the Mean Green to two conference championships and two runner-up titles in the last three years.
-The women's outdoor program won back-to-back titles in 2012 and 2013, while the women's indoor team picked up second-place honors in 2012 and 2013.
+At the helm of the prestigious track and field program at North Texas, Sheffield has led the Mean Green to two conference championships and two runner-up titles in the last four years.
+The women’s outdoor program won back-to-back titles in 2012 and 2013, while the women’s indoor team picked up second-place honors in 2012 and 2013.
 The 2012 outdoor title was the best finish for the women since winning the championship in 2003.

 Sheffield also guided the men’s team to the most individual outdoor champions, five in 2012, since 2008 when North Texas had six individual outdoor champions.

-In 2013, track and field sent a combined three athletes to the NCAA Championships.
-It was the first time three Mean Green athletes participating in individual events have gone to the NCAA Championships since 1983.
+Sheffield guided 12 athletes to qualify for the NCAA West Preliminaries in 2014.
+At NCAA West Prelims, the 4X400M Relay team of Connor Bey, Clinton Collins, Collin Heard and Anthony Hamilton placed 18th, and freshman Elisha Peters placed 25th in the women’s high jump.
+In 2013, track and field sent a combined three athletes to the NCAA Finals.
+It was the first time that three Mean Green athletes participating in individual events went to the NCAA Championships since 1983.

-Shahaf Bareni's sixth-place finish at the NCAA West Prelims insured her a spot at the NCAA Championships.
-Bareni placed seventh at the championships with a record-breaking jump of 1.83 meters, leading her to the highest finish in school history.
+Shahaf Bareni’s sixth-place finish at the NCAA West Prelims ensured her a spot at the NCAA Championships.
+Bareni placed seventh at the championships with a record-breaking jump of 1.83 meters, one of the top finishes in school history.

-In 2012, White was named an USTFCAA Second-Team All-American after finishing 14th in the NCAA Outdoor Track and Field Championships in the 400-meter hurdles.
+In 2012, White was named an USTFCA Second-Team All-American after finishing 14th in the NCAA Outdoor Track and Field Championships in the 400-meter hurdles.
 White also participated in the U.S. Olympic Trials.

-Under Sheffield's guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards from 1996-2007.
-The Mean Green won four team championships while Sheffield was on staff, two on each of the men's and women's side.
+Under Sheffield’s guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards from 1996-2007.
+The Mean Green won four team championships with Sheffield on staff, two each on the men’s and women’s sides.